See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Preliminary Study

 \subsection{Evaluation of Multimodal Agents on State Control Benchmark}

-To assess the ability of multimodal agents to execute state control instructions, we evaluate them on the state-control benchmark.
-Specifically, we adopt GPT-5~\cite{openai2025gpt5}, GPT-4o~\cite{openai2024gpt4o}, and Gemini 2.5 Pro~\cite{comanici2025gemini} as representatives of proprietary MLLM-based agents.
-Additionally, we adopt Qwen-2-VL-72B~\cite{wang2024qwen2}, GUI-R1-7B~\cite{luo2025gui}, OS-Atlas-7B~\cite{wu2025osatlas}, UI-TARS-7B~\cite{qin2025ui}, and AgentCPM-GUI-8B~\cite{zhang2025agentcpmgui} as representatives of open-source MLLM-based agents.
-The performance of these multimodal agents is shown in Figure~\ref{fig:perfromanceOfExistingAgentsOnStateControlBenchmark}, with eight-dimensional metrics illustrated in Section~\ref{subsec:constructionOfStateControlBenchmark}.
+To assess the ability of multimodal agents to execute state control instructions, we evaluate them on the state control benchmark.
+We adopt GPT-5~\cite{singh2025openai}, GPT-4o~\cite{hurst2024gpt}, and Gemini 2.5 Pro~\cite{comanici2025gemini} as representatives of proprietary MLLM-based agents.
+We also adopt Qwen-2-VL-72B~\cite{wang2024qwen2}, GUI-R1-7B~\cite{luo2025gui}, OS-Atlas-7B~\cite{wu2025osatlas}, UI-TARS-7B~\cite{qin2025ui}, AgentCPM-GUI-8B~\cite{zhang2025agentcpmgui}, and GUI-Owl-7B~\cite{ye2025mobile} as representatives of open-source MLLM-based agents.
+Additionally, we compare the performance of open-source MLLM-based agents with prompt engineering, where they receive instructions to focus on toggle state during reasoning.
+The prompt template is provided in Appendix~\ref{appendix:prompts}.
+Figure~\ref{fig:perfromanceOfExistingAgentsOnStateControlBenchmark} presents the results across eight-dimensional metrics (detailed in Section~\ref{subsec:constructionOfStateControlBenchmark}), with negative metrics inverted for consistency.
+More detailed results are provided in Appendix~\ref{subappendix:detailedEvaluationResultsOfExistingMultimodalAgentsOnStateControlBenchmark}.
+Evaluation results reveal the following insights: